-- 125. It will be for the legislature in each jurisdiction to determine whether there should be any specific exceptions from the notification process.
-Exceptions must not be discriminatory in effect and should be targeted towards a class of assembly rather than a class of organiser. - 126.
-Spontaneous assemblies: A spontaneous assembly is generally regarded as one organised in response to some occurrence, incident, other assembly, or speech, where in consequence the organiser (if there is one) is unable to meet the legal deadline for prior notification.
-Such assemblies usually occur shortly after the triggering event, and the ability to hold them is important because delay would weaken the message to be expressed.^{cxc} - 127.
+- 126. A spontaneous assembly is generally regarded as one organised in response to some occurrence, incident, other assembly, or speech, where the organiser (if there is one) is unable to meet the legal deadline for prior notification, or where there is no organiser at all.
+Such assemblies often occur around the time of the triggering event, and the ability to hold them is important because delay would weaken the message to be expressed. - 127.
 While the term 'spontaneous' does not preclude the existence of an organiser, spontaneous assemblies may also include gatherings with no identifiable organiser.
-Such assemblies are coincidental, and occur when a crowd gathers at a particular location with no prior advertising or invitation.
-They often result because of commonly held knowledge about a particular event (such as a visit by a foreign Head of State).^{cxci} Numbers may be swelled by passers-by who choose to join the assembly, although it is also possible that once a crowd begins to gather, mobilization can be furthered by various forms of instantaneous communication (phone, text message, word of mouth etc).
+Such assemblies are coincidental, and occur for instance, when a crowd gathers at a particular location with no prior advertising or invitation.
+They often result because of commonly held knowledge, or knowledge disseminated via the internet, about a particular event.
+191 Numbers may be swelled by passers-by who choose to join the assembly, although it is also possible that once a crowd begins to gather, mobilization can be achieved by various forms of instantaneous communication (phone, text message, word of mouth, internet etc).
 Such communication should not, of itself, be interpreted as evidence of prior organization.
 Where a lone demonstrator is joined by another or others, the gathering should be treated similarly to a spontaneous assembly.

-Law on Public Assemblies, Republic of Moldova (2008) Article 3, Main definitions
+Law on Public Assemblies, Republic of Moldova (2008)

+Article 3, Main definitions